chrisyip/koa-pug/README.md

 By setting `helperPath`, koa-jade will load all the modules that under sepecified folxder, and make them available on all templates.

 `helperPath` also could be an array including folders, files path, even `moduleName: 'path/to/lib.js` mapping object.
-Also support node module as a helper, just like: `'_': 'lodash'`
+Also support node module as a helper, just like: `'_': require('lodash')`

 ### Defining Helper